 Pulegoso- limitless irregular air bubbles which obscure the transparency of the glass.
 This is accomplished by adding substances such as petrol which produces a boiling element over the glass.

-For any interest or inquires on anything Murano, please feel free to contact The Vault Sydney.
+For any interest or inquires on anything Murano or other Italian antiques, please feel free to contact The Vault Sydney.